 - Driving distance: 80 mi / 129 km

 The Great Smoky Mountains is far from the only natural Tennessee gem.
 On the way from Nashville to the Smokies, you pass by Burgess Falls, one of the most scenic waterfalls in Tennessee.

 Route info: Burgess Falls is a detour that in total adds roughly 30 minutes to the itinerary, compared to if you just stick to the highway.

 Burgess Falls State Park protects the environment of the Falling Water River.
 It’s a natural area home to gurgling river nature, including several stunning waterfalls.

 From the parking lot the River Trail elegantly traces the Falling Water River and its falls.
 It’s a stretch of waterfalls that gets better and better with every step.

 After 0.8 miles (1.3 km) the experience culminates at the main falls.
 There the Falling Water River without hesitation crashes more than 130 feet (40 m) down into the pool below.

-Do you want to make this stop on your Nashville to Great Smoky Mountains drive even better?
+Want to make this stop even better?

 Then pack your favorite picnic food before you leave Nashville.
-The gorgeous Burgess Falls State Park is equipped with picnic tables.
+The gorgeous Burgess Falls State Park is equipped with appreciated picnic tables.